alibaba/bifrostui/packages/bui-core/src/DesktopDateTimePicker/index.en-US.md

 };
 ```

-### Close Popup on Select
+### Close Popover on Date Selection

-Use `closeOnSelect` to specify whether the popup closes immediately after selecting a date.
+Use `closeOnSelect` to control whether the popover closes immediately after date selection.

 ```tsx
 import { DesktopDateTimePicker, Stack } from '@bifrostui/react';